 That said, we’ve seen some job seekers with over 10 years’ experience in their chosen field not get a job in Australia because they lack local experience.
 This is because some companies need proof a candidate is capable in local workplace practices, regulations and culture.

 Local experience can be hard to acquire.
 Especially if a company thinks you are not ready for the role.
-This is why we recommend considering an internship, which can lead you to becoming ready and even landing a permanent job.
+This is why we recommend considering an internship, which can lead you to become ready and even landing a permanent job.

 Read our blog on How to get an Internship in Australia? to find out more about acquiring local experience.

-Australians are renowned as a relaxed and friendly people.
+Australians are renowned as relaxed and friendly people.
 It’s what makes us Australian, among other things like summer barbecues at Christmas time, a love of sport, cherishing family values and our hard-working spirit.